top of page

 Through immersive retreats, outdoor workshops, and community showcases, Creative by Nature offers youth a chance to unplug, reflect, and create in natural settings.
 Participants engage in journaling, visual arts, storytelling, and mindfulness practices, all designed to foster personal growth and collective healing.,

-Under the guidance of Erich Hagan, The Somerville Foundation (TSF) fiscally sponsors multiple creative youth arts programs that serve vulnerable populations, address the need for expanded teen after-school opportunities, and provide paid pathways for youth to explore and develop their artistic vision across multiple mediums.
+Under the guidance of Erich Hagan, The Somerville Foundation (TSF) fiscally sponsors multiple creative youth programming that serve vulnerable populations, address the need for expanded teen after-school opportunities, and provide paid pathways for youth to explore and develop their artistic vision across multiple mediums.
 These programs also offer targeted mentorship, helping young people pursue their interests in the arts while building skills, confidence, and community connection.

 Books of Hope